foresta-network/EasyA-Foresta/README.md

 - **Decentralized Exchanges (DEX):** Facilitates trading of carbon credits using modern financial tools embedded within our platform.
 - **KYC Integration and Governance:** Ensures compliance with global standards and enables community-driven governance through decentralized voting.
 - **Secure Algorithm Execution:** Utilizes Phala Network's secure compute environments to ensure privacy and integrity in algorithm execution.
+- **AI environmental auditor** An AI agent that audits carbon credit projects, providing detailed analyses and reports to increase transparency and prevent greenwashing.
+- **XCM enabled - Atomic Carbon Retirements** Leverages XCM for seamless and atomic retirement of carbon credits, ensuring an efficient and secure process.
+- **Stripe Payment Gateway** Integrates Stripe to facilitate easy and secure payments for carbon credits.

+## Key Hacakthon Development Features

+**AI Environmental Auditor**
+Our AI agent, powered by Phala AI, acts as an environmental auditor for carbon credit projects listed on Foresta.
+The AI agent performs comprehensive audits, providing real-time analysis and reports to ensure transparency and prevent greenwashing by querying project information and collective governance information from carbon credit projects on the blockchain.
+This is achieved through a combination of secure data processing and advanced AI algorithms orchestration based on AI Agents compute deployment via Phala.

+**Stripe Integration**
+We have integrated Stripe as our payment gateway, allowing users to purchase carbon credits seamlessly.
+Stripe provides a secure and user-friendly interface for handling payments, ensuring a smooth transaction process for all users.

+**XCM Enabled - Atomic Carbon Retirements**
+Using Cross-Consensus Messaging (XCM), we enable atomic carbon credit retirements, ensuring that the retirement process is efficient and secure as 'donations'.
+This is based on the Sequester common-good pallet which enables any blockchain to add a fee to their own tx as an additional fee for instant carbon credit retirements from community-based natural resource management carbon projects.
+This feature allows for seamless interoperability between different blockchain networks creating demand for carbon credit's in a seamless fintech enabled way, providing a robust and reliable solution for managing carbon credits.

 ## Technical Documentation